Vectorized/solady/docs/utils/dynamicarraylib.md

 Low level minimalist uint256 array operations.
 If you don't need syntax sugar, it's recommended to use these.
-Some of these functions returns the same array for function chaining.
+Some of these functions return the same array for function chaining.
 e.g. `array.set(0, 1).set(1, 2)`.

 ### malloc(uint256)